SimonGoring/neotomadb-manual/tables_publications.rst

 -  Other Edited A edited publication not fitting into any other category

 Examples of the different Publication Types are given in the following sections.
-Shown for each Publication Type are the fields in the `Publications <#_Table:_Publications>`__ table that may be filled for that type, with the exception that OriginalLanguage and Notes are not shown unless used.
+Shown for each Publication Type are the fields in the :ref:`Publications` table that may be filled for that type, with the exception that OriginalLanguage and Notes are not shown unless used.

 Legacy Publication
 `````````````````````````````